Seattle council votes to limit rideshare firms UberX, Lyft, Sidecar

 The limits and changes are to last a year, when they could be revisited.

-Regulatory and other hurdles have hurt ridesharing companies’ expansion in U.S. cities, such as Miami, while other places are considering legislation.

-In California state regulators last year gave the green light to ridesharing enterprises, along with some conditions, which had taxi companies saying the alternatives lacked the safeguards they provide and makes for unfair competition.

-The move is a victory for Seattle’s traditional taxi and car-for-hire drivers and companies, which have said the app-based ride service operate at an unfair advantage because they don’t have to abide by rules such as having to accommodate elderly or infirm customers.
+The move represents a victory for Seattle’s traditional taxi and car-for-hire drivers and companies, which have said the app-flagged services operate at an unfair advantage because they need not abide by rules such as having to accommodate elderly or infirm customers.

 Uber Seattle General Manager Brooke Steger, whose company lobbied aggressively to defeat the proposed rules, said their passage means Uber will not have enough drivers to keep up when demand is highest.